PrestaShop/prestashop.github.io/news/_posts/releases/2021-08-31-prestashop-1-7-7-8-maintenance-release.md

 We suggest upgrading your shop quickly in order to benefit from these fixes.
 Of course, don’t forget to backup before.

-## Major issue on the product page
+## Major issues on the product page

-This issue appeared due to the implementation of the new numeric data format for number fields on the 1.7.7.6 patch version.
-This regression causes users to be unable to edit the impact of a combination. [#25718](https://github.com/PrestaShop/PrestaShop/issues/25718)
+- The issue [#25718](https://github.com/PrestaShop/PrestaShop/issues/25718) and the issue [#25753](https://github.com/PrestaShop/PrestaShop/issues/25753) appeared due to the implementation of the new numeric data format for number fields on the 1.7.7.6 patch version.
+This regression causes users to be unable to edit the impact of a combination and rounding problems on the impact calculation.

+- An exception is displayed when combination feature is disabled on the performance page [#25782](https://github.com/PrestaShop/PrestaShop/issues/25782)

 ## Acknowledgements